xingboyang20/ace-configuration-api-samples/tutorial/docs/CONFIGURATOR.md

 ## Products API Sample

-The products search example shows how to create a small application that allows users to configure a product in a package on the CLM Platform.
+The configurator example shows how to create a small application that allows users to configure a product in a package on the CLM Platform.

 The application we are building looks like this: